wp-plugins/woocommerce-multilingual/readme.txt

 = Features =

+* Lets you translate products, variations and categories
-* Makes languages persist through the checkout process
+* Keeps the same language through the checkout process
 * Sends emails to clients and admins in their selected language
-* Collapses all products to the default language for inventory tracking and shipping
+* Allows inventory tracking without breaking products into languages
+* Enables running a single WooCommerce store with multiple currencies

 = Documentation =